Awards celebrate dual degree program anniversary

 “These awards will cap a successful decade for the program, which has raised the profile of SFU and Canada, and attracted some of China’s most talented computer science students and researchers,” said Martin Ester, director of SFU’s School of Computing Science.

-The award winners include (see backgrounder for details):
+The award winners include (see backgrounder below for details):

 - Mark Chua - Outstanding Academic Achievement

 - Andrew Paugh - Engaging the World Award

 - Xiaoyuan Xu - Engaging the World Award

 - Zhejiang University Professor Gencai Chen - Outstanding Leadership Award